 You may need a follow-up exam.
 If so, your doctor will explain why.
 Sometimes a follow-up exam further evaluates a potential issue with more views or a special imaging technique.
 It may also see if there has been any change in an issue over time.
 Follow-up exams are often the best way to see if treatment is working or if a problem needs attention.

 - MRI is a noninvasive imaging technique that does not involve exposure to radiation.

-- MR images of the soft-tissue structures of the body—such as the heart, liver and many other organs— is more likely in some instances to identify and accurately characterize diseases than other imaging methods.
-This detail makes MRI an invaluable tool in early diagnosis and evaluation of many focal lesions and tumors.
+- MR images of the soft-tissue structures of the body—such as the liver and many other organs—are sometimes more likely to accurately identify disease than other imaging methods.
+This detail makes MRI an invaluable tool in early diagnosis and evaluation.

 - MRI has proven valuable in diagnosing a broad range of conditions, including cancer, heart and vascular disease, and muscular and bone abnormalities.

 - MRI can detect abnormalities that bone might obscure with other imaging methods.

 - MRI allows physicians to assess the biliary system noninvasively and without contrast injection.

 - The MRI gadolinium contrast material is less likely to cause an allergic reaction than the iodine-based contrast materials x-rays and CT scanning use.